 - Genuineness: Presenting an air of genuineness is achieved nonverbally by ensuring that our body language matches what we say to the speaker.
 If we claim to understand, but our body language is cold and closed, it presents a conflicting message and doesn’t convey non-judgemental listening.

-What benefits does non-judgemental listening bring?
+The benefits of non-judgemental listening

 Non-judgemental listening takes time and practice to learn because we are naturally hardwired to view the world within our Frame of Reference.
 However, getting non-judgemental listening right provides a host of benefits when trying to help and understand others.
 They are:

-- Being fully able to understand others without being distracted or influenced by our experiences and subconscious thoughts.
+- Being able to understand others without being distracted or influenced by our experiences and subconscious thoughts.

 - Allowing for the creation of a safe space where a speaker is likely to feel comfortable enough to speak openly.